rutrum/pathmut/README.md

 ```
 $ pathmut
-Mutates path strings
+Mutate path strings

-Usage: pathmut [COMMAND or COMPONENT]
+Usage: pathmut [OPTIONS] [COMMAND or COMPONENT]

 Commands:
   get        Read a path component [default]
   delete     Remove a path component
   replace    Replace an existing path component
   set        Set a path component
   has        Check if a path component exists
   is         Ask questions about a file path
+  normalize  Normalize a file path
+  convert    Convert between unix and windows paths
+  depth      Number of components before the last component.
   help       Print this message or the help of the given subcommand(s)

 Options:
+  -n, --normalize   Normalize the path first
+  -u, --as-unix     Parse paths as unix paths
+  -w, --as-windows  Parse paths as windows paths
   -h, --help        Print help information
   -V, --version     Print version information

 Components:
   ext      File extension